30ozSteak/Tron/README.md

 # V.06 'What if you just delete that code right there'

-After not being able to figure out why my tails weren't appearing on the screen, despite pushing into the array, I reached out to a classmate.
+After not being able to figure out why my tails weren't appearing on the screen, despite unshifting into the array, I reached out to a classmate.
 Turns out I kept the starter-kit's 'clearRect' call.
 Once removing that the tails appeared just fine.
 MADNESS.

 #### Progress Screenshots